vanessa-porter/callHPVIntegrationShortReadWGS/README.md

 ```

 ### Dependencies
-> To run this workflow, you must have snakemake (v6.12.3) and singularity (v3.5.2-1.1.el7).
-You can install snakemake using [this guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and singularity using [this guide](https://docs.sylabs.io/guides/3.5/admin-guide/installation.html).
+> To run this workflow, you must have snakemake (v6.12.3) and conda.
+You can install snakemake using [this guide](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
 The remaining dependencies will be downloaded automatically within the snakemake workflow.

 # Input Files